varigence/docs/bimlflex/02-installation/installing-bimlcatalog-database.md

 ### Reporting Views

 For reporting there are views provided that simplifies querying information about the data logistics.
-Some of these are available from the [BimlFlex App](xref:metadata-editors-overview), and additional reporting can be found as part of the open source [BimlFlex Community Repository](https://github.com/varigence/BimlCatalog/).
+Some of these are available from the [BimlFlex Application](xref:bimlflex-editors-overview), and additional reporting can be found as part of the open source [BimlFlex Community Repository](https://github.com/varigence/BimlCatalog/).

 Specifically, a Power BI Dashboard is [available in the BimlFlex Community Repository](https://github.com/varigence/BimlCatalog/tree/master/BimlCatalogReporting/PowerBI) that displays overview statistics as well as more detailed information about the data logistics executions recorded in the BimlCatalog database.